• Skip to primary navigation

 • Salt & Pepper

 Today’s herbs of choice are flat-leaf parsley with its beautiful green color, garlic chives from my garden, thyme, red pepper flakes, and rosemary from my neighbor’s garden.
 (Don’t worry.
-She said I could pick some anytime I wanted, so I did.)
+She said I could pick some anytime, so I did.)

 Here’s a great tip.
-If you get carried away and buy too many herbs like I do, don’t throw those extra herbs away.
+If you get carried away and buy too many herbs as I do, don’t throw those extra herbs away.
 Just chop them and put them in a container to freeze.
-You can add them to your next soup or stew or maybe some salsa.
+Add them to your next soup, stew, or salsa.

 How to make Baked Ricotta Cheese

 Step 1.
-Prepare the herbs first by chopping or mincing them and then zest the lemon.
+Prepare the herbs by chopping or mincing them and then zesting the lemon.

 Step 2.
-Pour the ricotta cheese in a bowl.
-Or you can mix everything right in the baking dish and save yourself some clean up later.
+Pour the ricotta cheese into a bowl.
+Or you can mix everything right in the baking dish and save yourself some clean-up later.

 Step 3.
-Add all the herbs, salt, pepper, and the zested lemon to the ricotta and mix thoroughly.
+Mix thoroughly with all the herbs, salt, pepper, and zested lemon to the ricotta.

 Step 4.
-Top with the grated parmesan cheese and bake at 375 degrees for 10 – 15 minutes until the ricotta is hot and bubbly and the top is turning brown.
+Top with the grated parmesan cheese and bake at 375 degrees for 10 – 15 minutes until the ricotta is hot and bubbly and the top turns brown.

-This is so colorful, another reason I like baking with herbs!
+This is so colorful; it’s another reason I like baking with herbs!

 What to serve with a ricotta cheese dip?

-Depending on the herbs you use, think of using tortilla chips with Mexican flavors, or pita chips with Mediterranean flavors
+• Depending on the herbs you use, consider tortilla chips with Mexican flavors or pita chips with Mediterranean flavors.

 Tips for making the baked ricotta

-Ricotta by itself has a very mild flavor so experiment with your favorite herbs for some great flavors.
+• Ricotta has a mild flavor, so experiment with your favorite herbs for some great flavors.

-Getting the top golden brown adds color to this dish and extra flavor.
+• Getting the top golden brown adds color and extra flavor to this dish.

 • Cilantro, cumin, and diced jalapeno